-FFIP receipts are not subject to withholding taxes in Chile.
+FIP receipts are not subject to withholding taxes in Chile.

-No other income taxes would be applicable to the fund.
-However, according to article 81 of Law No.20.712, a 35% tax would apply on the following disbursements or operations made by a FI or a FIP:
+No other income taxes would be applicable to the Fund.
+However, according to article 81 of Law No.20.712, a 35% tax would apply to the following disbursements or operations made by an FI or a FIP:

-- Those not required for the development of the fund's activities and investments not authorised by the law; - Loans made by the fund to their individual and non-resident investors; - Providing to its investors the use of one or more of the assets that compose the fund; and - Guaranteeing obligations of the Fund's individual and non-resident investors with assets belonging to the fund.
+- Those not required for the development of the Fund's activities and investments not authorised by the law; - Loans made by the Fund to their individual and non-resident investors; - · Providing to its investors the use of one or more of the assets that compose the Fund; and - Guaranteeing obligations of the Fund's individual and non-resident investors with assets belonging to the Fund.